andreyfedoseev/django-static-precompiler/README.rst

   Path to SASS compiler executable.
 Default: "sass".

 ``compass_enabled``
   Boolean.
-Wheter to use compass or not.
+Whether to use compass or not.
 Compass must be installed in your system.
 Run "sass --compass" and if no error is shown it means that compass is installed.

 Example::